Hopi ceramic polychrome plate with Palhikw mana (butterfly-maiden) figure, Cat. # 81.46.96

 Maya blouse (huipil) from Chuarrancho, Holzapfel Collection, Cat. # 2001.337.6

 Less well known is a growing collection of Central American textiles from Mexico and Guatemala.
-Recent acquisitions, including the Holzapfel and Schwerin Collections, have strengthened this collection area.
+Recent acquisitions, including the Holzapfel, Schwerin, and Guess Collections, have strengthened this collection area.
 Textiles and costumes from South America, the Middle East, Eastern Europe, Asia, and Africa are also represented.

 Lidded Basket from Alaska, Hatfield Collection, Cat # 82.23.233

 The Maxwell holds an extensive collection of Native North and South American baskets, with over 2,000 baskets from the American Southwest, California, Latin America and other areas.
-The Sella Hatfield Collection is the largest collection and includes many Northwest Coast baskets.
+The largest grouping, the Sella Hatfield Collection,includes many Northwest Coast baskets.
 Before being acquired by the Hatfield family, the baskets were in the possession of the Hudson’s Bay Company, a Seattle-based furrier.
 The baskets were collected and labeled in the field by representatives of the fur company and are identified as to ethnic group.
 Most date to the late 19th and early 20th centuries and show signs of extensive use.
 They provide a wide selection of types illustrating patterns common before the rise of the curio trade in the Northwest Coast.